micpan0312/EmbedSys_Sunseeker/docs/report.md

 * **Potential Impact:** Sunseeker offers a choice that owners can have their beloved houseplants self care when they need to.
 With the increase in indoor gardening over the past few years due to COVID-19 and the returning of on-site working environment for most people in the current climate, we believe our new approach of taking care of houseplants will make the owners' lives more convenient and optimize the growing condition for houseplants.
 In other words, they can now independently provide themselves with an ideal growth condition.

 * **Challenges:** A challenge is to minimize the latency of communication between our edge devices and the robot.
 Since we have multiple subroutines, there exists a risk of too large latency in our avoidance feature as well as sunlight search functionality, leading to insufficient response in real time when obstacles appear and missing identifying a window when it actually sees one.
-Another potential challenge could be the communication between Arduino UNO and the Android App as messages transmitted between the two might be misinterpreted and cause time frame input from the user to fail to activate the robot’s modules.
+Another potential challenge could be the communication between Arduino Uno and the Android App as messages transmitted between the two might be misinterpreted and cause time frame input from the user to fail to activate the robot’s modules.

 * **Requirements for Success:** What skills and resources are necessary to perform the project?
 We needed one Raspberry Pi for serving as the brain of the robot that ran object detection and distance measurement.
 One Arduino Uno controlled the mobility of the robot as well as collected the sensor data from UV detection and compass direction measurement.
 Another Arduino Uno acted as the Bluetooth module that received string input from users that communicated with the robot.
 Yolov5, a one-stage CNN object detection and classifier, is required to perform window detection.